nathantippetts/threathub/README.md

-# soar-lite
+# intel-hub
-Poor man's SOAR platform for reputation-based intelligence
+Single pane of glass for threat intelligence